MicrosoftDocs/windows-itpro-docs/windows/deploy/resolve-windows-10-upgrade-errors.md

 The Windows Setup application is used to upgrade a computer to Windows 10, or to perform a clean installation.
 Windows Setup starts and restarts the computer, gathers information, copies files, and creates or adjusts configuration settings.
 When performing an operating system upgrade, Windows Setup uses the following phases:

-1. Downlevel phase: The downlevel phase is run within the previous operating system.
+1. **Downlevel phase**: The downlevel phase is run within the previous operating system.
 Installation components are gathered.
-2. Safe OS phase: A recovery partition is configured and updates are installed.
+2. **Safe OS phase**: A recovery partition is configured and updates are installed.
 An OS rollback is prepared if needed.
         - Example error codes during this phase: 0x2000C, 0x20017
-3. First boot phase: Initial settings are applied.
+3. **First boot phase**: Initial settings are applied.
         - Example error codes during this phase: 0x30018, 0x3000D
-4. Second boot phase: Final settings are applied.
-This is also called the OOBE boot phase.
+4. **Second boot phase**: Final settings are applied.
+This is also called the **OOBE boot phase**.
         - Example error codes during this phase: 0x4000D, 0x40017
-5. Rollback phase: This phase occurs if upgrade is unsuccessful.
+5. **Rollback phase**: This phase occurs if upgrade is unsuccessful.
         - Example error codes during this phase: 0x50011, 0x50012

-Phases of a successful Windows 10 upgrade (rollback is not shown):
+**Figure 1**: Phases of a successful Windows 10 upgrade (rollback is not shown):

 ![Upgrade process](images/upgrade-process.png)